vidigas/chat-bot/README.md

 npm run dev
 ```

-## Run ( Api Endpoint )
+## Run Prod ( Api Endpoint )

-Create an endpoint for the Bot to be consumed.
+Create an endpoint for the Bot to be consumed on a POST request.

 Send messages and receive responses based on the user state and chat context,